Computing Shortest Paths among Curved Obstacles in the Plane: Abstract

 \section{Abstract}

 A fundamental problem in computational geometry is to compute an obstacle-avoiding Euclidean shortest path between two points in the plane.
 The case of this problem on polygonal obstacles is well studied.
 In this paper, we consider the problem version on curved obstacles, which are commonly modeled as {\em splinegons}.
-A splinegon can be viewed as replacing each edge of a polygon by a convex curved edge (polygons are special splinegons).
-Each curved edge is assumed to be of $O(1)$ complexity.
-Given in the plane two points $s$ and $t$ and $h$ splinegons of totally $n$ vertices with pairwise disjoint interior, we compute a shortest $s$-to-$t$ path avoiding the splinegons, in $O(n+h\log^{1+\epsilon}h+k)$ time for any arbitrarily small constant $\epsilon>0$, where $k$ is a parameter sensitive to the structures of the input splinegons and is upper-bounded by $O(h^2)$.
+A splinegon can be viewed as replacing each edge of a polygon by a convex curved edge (polygons are special splinegons), and the combinatorial complexity of each curved edge is assumed to be $O(1)$.
+Given in the plane two points $s$ and $t$ and a set of $h$ pairwise disjoint splinegons with a total of $n$ vertices, we compute a shortest $s$-to-$t$ path avoiding the splinegons, in $O(n\log n+k)$ time or $O(n+h\log^{1+\epsilon}h+k)$ time for any arbitrarily small constant $\epsilon>0$, where $k$ is a parameter sensitive to the geometric structures of the input and is upper-bounded by $O(h^2)$.
 In particular, when all splinegons are convex, $k$ is proportional to the number of common tangents in the free space (called ``free common tangents") among the splinegons.
-Previous work is known only for some special cases of this problem (e.g., when the obstacles are discs or certain convex objects).
-We develop techniques for solving the problem on the general splinegon domain which also improve several previous results.
-(1) We improve the previously best solution for computing a shortest path between two points among convex pseudodisks of $O(1)$ complexity each, which find applications in robot motion planning.
-(2) We even improve an algorithm for the polygon case (i.e., when all splinegons are polygons).
-The polygon case has been solved in $O(n \log n)$ time (the worst case optimal), or in $O(n+h^2\log n)$ time (this was also for the special case when all polygonal obstacles are convex).
-Thus, we improve the $O(n+h^2\log n)$ time result.
-(3) We give an optimal algorithm for a basic visibility problem of computing all free common tangents among $h$ pairwise disjoint convex splinegons of totally $n$ vertices, in $O(n+k+h\log h)$ time and $O(n)$ space, where $k$ is the number of all free common tangents (and $k=O(h^2)$).
-Even for the special case when all splinegons are convex {\em polygons}, the previously best visibility algorithm takes $O(n+h^2\log n)$ time.
-We also present an optimal algorithm for computing the Voronoi diagram of pairwise disjoint convex splinegons.
-Our techniques may find other applications.
+We develop techniques for solving the problem on the general (non-convex) splinegon domain, which also improve several previous results, as follows.